Endotoxins - The Hidden Toxin Damaging Your Pet's Gut.

 Eventually the “soup” of dead birds, excreta, flies, and all manner of foulness is shoveled out.
 The FDA permits this poultry to be sold as the “chicken” or “turkey” on pet feed labels.
 It permits that poultry (along with those fire retardants) to be rendered into meals that also are pet feed ingredients.
 And, the FDA permits those dead chickens or turkeys raised on organic farms to be sold as “organic chicken” or “organic turkey” on a pet feed label.

 The toxicity of these ingredients is incomprehensible.
-One toxin that occurs widely but rarely is discussed is endotoxin.
+Endotoxin is one of those toxins that occurs widely but rarely is discussed.

 How much is unmanageable?
 To answer that question, we should look at the whole picture of what our pets eat.

 Second, increasingly feed additives – like many amino acids and vitamins – contain significant levels of endotoxins because they are manufactured from gram-negative bacteria.
 The volume of additives pets eat is significant because the quality of many base pet feed formulations is so poor.
+A study on pet food by Industry estimated that additives including synthetic premix supplements can comprise approximately 13% of what is in the bowl.
 There are also concerns over the presence of antibiotic resistant genes in these kinds of feed additives.

 Third, endotoxin entering the body is carried to the liver where it is inactivated.
 Increased endotoxin levels can damage the liver.
 But more importantly, even when the amount of endotoxin reaching the liver is normal, the presence of another substance can interact with endotoxin to damage the liver.
 The other substances are not necessarily toxins - or present in toxic amounts.
 Clearly rendered ingredients that go into pet feed can be highly contaminated.
 But the presence in the liver of endotoxins along with substances like vitamin A, copper and iron, and many drugs can damage the liver too.
 This is especially concerning given what we know about the nutritionally provoked canine illness of copper associated hepatopathy.